List of Trailer Park Boys characters: Randy

-Randall, commonly referred to as Randy and Bobandy (Pronounced: BOH bandy) (played by Patrick Roach), is Jim Lahey's devoted assistant trailer park supervisor.
+Randall, commonly referred to as Randy and Bobandy (pronounced: BOW-bandy) (played by Patrick Roach), is Jim Lahey's devoted assistant trailer park supervisor.
 Their relationship began in 1997 when Lahey's then-wife Barbara found Randy turning tricks for cheeseburgers while calling himself "Smokey" and wearing a cowboy hat.
 Out of her Christian charity, she invited him to stay with them for a time.

 It is revealed in the sixth season that Randy is bisexual; he had been maintaining a sexual relationship with Lahey, but also becomes sexually attracted to Sarah and Lucy, the latter apparently being pregnant by him.
 Randy and the boys were schoolyard chums and, though he usually sides with Lahey against them, he also demonstrates some lingering thread of friendship toward them.
 Randy will sometimes seek the Boys' assistance whenever Lahey goes overboard with his antics.
 He almost never wears a shirt, citing that he is allergic to fabric and will get rashes.
 However, Randy will wear a shirt under very rare circumstances, and only when he has no choice but to wear one.
 One example includes the second-season episode "Never Trust a Man with No Shirt On," when Randy wears a shirt to conceal his radio while eavesdropping on the Boys to gather information on their grow-op.
 He also wears very tight white pants, which he removes when preparing to engage in a physical fight.